Hi, I’m Benjamin

 I claim no expertise in building out complicated, high-load back-ends, but for small projects, it’s really easy to toss up a virtual private server on Digital Ocean or Linode, install Apache or NGINX, and serve up a Wordpress site from there.

 Depending on the client, there are times when the best solution is actually a service like Squarespace.
-It’s limiting in lots of ways, but if you play by its rules, Sqaurespace can empower clients who need something made quickly that can be modified easily.
+It’s limiting in lots of ways as a developer, but if you play by its rules, Sqaurespace can empower clients who need something made quickly that can be modified easily.

 Almost every line of code on this site is me, but here are a few other sites I’ve worked on that are cool.
 I’ve been pivoting back to web-design recently, so I’m rebuilding my professional portfio from scratch:

-Euphoria Coffee: A JAMstack site with a snipcart powered online store.
+Euphoria Coffee: A Gatsby/React site with a snipcart powered online store.

 My Portfolio: My portfolio of graphics, web-work, and photography.